A genetic risk with no quick fix—why mindset is everything

 It allows me to take charge of my own trajectory.
 If this augments my risk for a lifetime, then knowing when I'm 29 as opposed to much later on in life, is something that empowers me as I make decisions about what will happen in the future.

-He’s already looking into clinical trials—and he took testing as an opportunity to get strict about taking supplements like omega-3 and vitamin D to support heart health,
+He’s already looking into clinical trials centered on RNA therapeutics—and he took testing as an opportunity to get strict about taking supplements like omega-3 and vitamin D to support heart health.

 I had been kind of lax about taking supplements, but I became much more diligent.
 The goal there is: If I can't lower Lp(a), can I drive down my other risk factors, so that I can be in a better position to live a healthier life going forward?
 And that's something that I wouldn't have been prepared to do if I had not taken this test.